Elections

 2025 Spring Election

-As part of the Chamber’s endorsement process, questionnaires were sent to the entire candidate field asking for opinions on issues important to business.
-Candidates seeking an endorsement were invited to interviews, and endorsements will be offered based on alignment with our mission and agenda.
+As part of the Chamber’s endorsement process, questionnaires were sent to the Common Council candidates asking for opinions on issues important to business.
+All completed questionnaires are linked below.
+Candidates seeking an endorsement were invited to interviews, and endorsements are offered based on alignment with our mission and agenda.

 District 1